-Treat yourself to this delicious meal today… What if I tell you it’s healthy and easy (“under 30 minutes meal” easy), yet it would make you feel like you are on a date night or celebrating in some fancy restaurant.
-This moist, tender salmon has so many different layers of flavors.
-Tangy, lemony, buttery salmon flakes with a slight kick from our spice mix rub, combined with vibrant refreshing mango salsa.
-Every single bite, a salmon bliss!
+Treat yourself to a delicious meal today with my Baked Salmon with Mango Salsa!… What if I tell you it’s healthy and easy (“under 30 minutes meal” easy), yet it would make you feel like you are on a date night or celebrating in some fancy restaurant.

-I am always on the lookout for light, refreshing meals.
-If they happen to be easy and colorful they come on my plate quite often.
 I am not your typical “butter and lime” salmon person.
 That’s why you will see this fish going through a lot of delicious experiments at the Beiser kitchen.
 You may have seen that in our maple pecan salmon, which I absolutely love.

 But when summer is in full swing, and I keep on spotting those juicy ripe mangoes in the market, I tend to cook my salmon complemented with tangy mango salsa.
 In case you haven’t noticed, I adore mangoes.
 You can check out my post of 30 favorites mango recipes!

 - You don’t need to wash salmon before baking.